nhlshstr/tic_tac_toe_java/README.md

-# tic_tac_toe_unity
+# tic_tac_toe_java
-A simple game of tic-tac-toe implemented in Unity.
+A simple game of tic-tac-toe implemented in Java.